This Chocolate Chunk Banana Bread is moist, dense, and jam-packed with rich chocolate in every bite. One of my favorite banana bread recipes!

-For a little variety this time around, I went with the banana-chocolate combo.
-This Chocolate Chunk Banana Bread is quite generous in the chocolate department!
+For a little variety this time around, I went with one of my favorite variations that features the banana-chocolate combo.
+This Chocolate Chip Banana Bread recipe is quite generous in the chocolate department!

 While you can certainly use chocolate chips, I like to use chopped chocolate in this banana bread.
 This gives you varying sizes of chocolate pieces, including little thin slivers that melt into the bread while it bakes and big chocolate chunks that add a satisfying texture.

 The result is lots and lots of chocolate ribboned throughout the bread and more than plenty in every bite—and a banana bread so good, it will never be an afterthought!

 You don’t need anything fancy for this recipe!
 It’s a pretty standard banana bread, made special with the addition of chopped bittersweet chocolate.